 Federal law and guidance on this subject should be reviewed together with this section.

 Author: Nancy Hatch Woodward, Nancy Hatch Woodward Communications

 - Most employers in New York are subject to New York's Unemployment Insurance Law.
 See New York Unemployment Insurance.

 - Claimants must meet certain requirements in order to be eligible for unemployment benefits.
 See Employee Eligibility.

-- Employers need to comply with posting, notification and reporting requirements.
-See Employer Responsibilities.
+- Employers need to comply with notice, posting and recordkeeping requirements.
+See Notice and Posting Requirements; Recordkeeping Requirements.